h2loop/evals-public/misra_c/Code_Sanitizr_beta.md

 ### 6. Conclusions

 * **H2LooP Code-Sanitizr's Competitive Efficiency:** The specialized **H2LooP Code-Sanitizr (Beta)** delivers strong performance.
 It achieves a **Performance Index of approx 43** and an **Efficiency Index of approx 67** against the top-performing model, demonstrating significant capability for a compact solution.
 Critically, it maintains a compact edit footprint (approx 12.34% character delta), which is close to the expert baseline ($12.71\%$), indicating it produces safe, rule-conformant code with minimal, targeted, and interpretable edits.

 * **Domain-Specific Adaptation Outperforms Generic SLMs:** The **Gemma3-4B** model, whether used with or without the H2LooP toolchain, serves as a comparable compact SLM benchmark, demonstrating limited inherent rule awareness and minimal ability to self-correct (Average Errors Solved: $-0.05$ to $0.00$).
-This outcome underscores that **domain-specific finetuning**, as seen with the Sanitizr model, is essential to achieve meaningful compliance improvements in safety-critical code.
+This outcome underscores that **domain-specific fine-tuning**, as seen with the Sanitizr model, is essential to achieve meaningful compliance improvements in safety-critical code.

 * **Varying Rule Difficulty and Model Strengths:** Pointer-related rules (11.x, 18.x) and control-flow rules (15.x) remain the most challenging.
 While the most capable model remains generally unmatched in handling complex pointer logic, the Sanitizr showed promising gains, achieving $1.00$ fix rates on multiple sub-rules within these families, like 11.6, 11.7, 11.9, 18.1, 18.3, 18.7, and 18.8.

 * **Correlation of Edit-Efficiency and Safety:** Edit-efficiency correlates inversely with correction magnitude.
 Models making smaller, focused edits ($\le 15\%$ character delta) consistently demonstrate a higher efficiency-to-edit ratio, which is crucial for safety-critical systems where uncontrolled, aggressive rewrites (seen in some large LLM variants with $20–30\%$ delta) are discouraged.

 * **Locally Deployable Compliance Automation:** Compact, rule-aware models like Sanitizr demonstrate that domain-specific adaptation can meaningfully bridge the gap between massive Large Language Models (LLMs) and deployable, cost-efficient Small Language Models (SLMs) for safety compliance.
 The specialized training allows the compact model to achieve near-top-tier reliability without the massive computational overhead and size.
-These models can be deployed on local premise, without the users compromising their IP.
+These models can be deployed on-premises, without the users compromising their IP.

 ---